Tanay2109/WorldQuant-Achievements/README.md

 # WorldQuant Alpha Strategies
 This repository showcases a collection of my alphas and their corresponding strategies developed during the WorldQuant International Quant Championship 2024 (IQC '24).
-Each alpha encapsulates a unique hypothesis derived from my unique perspective on quantitative research, implemented using predictive signals on US financial markets.
+Each alpha encapsulates a unique hypothesis derived from my unique perspective on quantitative research, implemented using predictive signals on top 3000 US stocks based on liquidity.

 🔍 What's Inside: